Tok-ra/dvz_wmac/readme.md

 ##### 3.1.2 pre_hanford period

 3.5mm/yr for all polygons
-remove tank areas from MLR's input, the original setup might be reducdant
+Remove tank areas from MLR's input, the original setup might be reducdant

 ##### 3.1.3 oppc period
 The recharge amount was adjusted based on the coarse scale model setup